Paper Giant

 We ran hybrid workshops with complex groups of stakeholders, mapping specific technical and policy issues.

-Participants shared varied and nuanced perspectives on the current system and the challenges ahead.
-We asked them to respond to a range of existing definitions for energy security.
-Together, participants developed a new framework for understanding energy security that reflects and balances the views of the workshop stakeholders, and expands on the definition for energy security captured last updated in the 2011 NESA.
+Participants brought varied and nuanced perspectives on the current system and the road ahead.
+We asked them to respond to a range of existing definitions for energy security — and together, they developed a new framework that reflects and balances the views of the group.
+This framework expands on the definition last updated in the 2011 NESA, bringing it in line with today's rapidly changing energy landscape.

 A strategic framework